 The PDR 400 adds factory-installed DVCPRO boards to the Profile Video File Server, while retaining the same capabilities and optional configurations of the PDR 200.
 The DVCPRO boards includes up to six DVCPRO 25 codecs arranged in pairs.
+Each pair of DVCPRO 25 codecs may be used as a single DVCPRO 50 codec.
 Because of this paired codec architecture, some system timing restrictions apply.
 These restrictions are discussed in "DVCPRO System Timing Considerations" on page 1-17.
 The JPEG codecs on the Master and Slave Enhanced Disk Recorder boards remain available as resources for record/play channels or for transcoding clips between JPEG and DVCPRO.
 In some configurations, the operation of one of the JPEG codecs may be restricted as described in "Configurations" on page 1-8.